bg-chun/kep-draft/memory-manager-kep.md

 A new component of Kubelet enables NUMA-awareness for memory and hugepages.
 The main roles of this component are listed below.

-#### 1) Calculate NUMA node affinity for memory and hugepages when Pod admission is requested.
+#### Calculate NUMA node affinity for memory and hugepages
-NUMA node affinity represents that which NUMA node has enough capacity of resources for a container.
-To calculate affinity Memory Manager takes capacity of memory and pre-allocated hugepages per NUMA node except system and kublet reserved capacity by Node Allocatable feature.
-Then when pod is admitted, Memory Manager checks resources availablity of each NUMA nodes and reserves resources internally.
+>NUMA node affinity represents that which NUMA node has enough capacity of memory and/or hugepages for a container.
+To calculate affinity Memory Manager takes capacity of memory and pre-allocated hugepages per NUMA node except system and Kubenetes reserved capacity by Node Allocatable feature.
+Then when pod admit is requested, Memory Manager checks resources availablity of each NUMA nodes and reserves resources internally.
 - Node affinity of memory can be calcuated by below formulas.
-  - Available Memory of NUMA node = Total Memory of NUMA node - Hugepages - system reserved.
+  - Allocatable Memory of NUMA node = Total Memory of NUMA node - Hugepages - system reserved - kubernetes reserved.
-  - Available Memory of NUMA node >= Guaranteed memory for a container.
+  - Allocatable Memory of NUMA node >= Guaranteed memory for a container.

 - Node affinity of hugepage can be calculated by below formulas.
   - Available huagpages of NUMA node = Total hugepages of NUMA node - reserved by system.
   - Available huagpages of NUMA node >= Guaranteed hugepages for a container.

+##### Note
+  - Node Allocatable feature offers "system-reserved" flag to reserve resources(cpu, memory, ephemeral-storage) for system services and kernel.
+At this time, kernel memory usage of container is accounted to system-reserved.
+  - Node Allocatable feature offers "kube-reserved" flag to reserve resources for kublet and other kubernetes system daemons.
+  - Node Allocatable feature reserves reources using cgroups that does not reserve(set lmitations) resources per NUMA node.
+  - For this reason, It is hard to calculate allocatable memory at node level.
+  - In alpha, Memory Manager reserves same amount of system-reserved kube-reserved memory per NUMA node.

-#### 2) Provide topology hint(node affinity) for Topology Manager.
+#### Provide topology hint for Topology Manager
-Topology Manager defines HintProvider interface to take topology hints from hint providers.
-Memory Manager implements the interface to calculate NUMA node affinity and provide topology hint for Topology Manager.
+>Topology Manager defines HintProvider interface to take node affinity of resources from resource managers(CPU, Device Manager).
+Memory Manager implements the interface to calculate affinity of memory and hubepage then provide topology to Topology Manager.

+##### Note

-#### 3) Isolate memory and hugepages for a container.
+#### Isolate memory and hugepages for a container
-To isolate memory and hugepages for container, Memory Manager restricts memory access of container to a same NUMA node of exclsive CPU.
+>To isolate memory and hugepages for container, Memory Manager restricts memory access of container to a same NUMA node of exclsive CPU.
 This makes container consumes memory and hugepages on a single NUMA node.
 Cgroups cpuset subsystem is used to isolate memory and hugepages.

 Consequently, Memory Manager guarantees that container's memory and hugepages are isolated to a single NUMA node.